Published by Christina Riley. Last Updated on October 4, 2023.

 What sweeter way is there to kick off February than at the Carolina Chocolate Festival in Morehead City?
 With proceeds going to charities and scholarships to local high school seniors, attendees can enjoy life’s sweetest indulgence while giving back to the community.

-Participate in the Cocoa 5k, prepare for the bake-off, or find ultimate relaxation in the Chocolate Spa!
+Participate in the Cocoa 5 or, prepare for the bake-off!
 Either way, you are bound to have the best chocolate experience of your life during this two-day event!

 Are you ready for an adventure?
 Alpaca your bags because the largest camelid event in the Southeast happens to be in Concord!
 FREE to the public, attendees of the Carolina Alpaca Celebration can participate in educational seminars and classes, and watch over 600 registered alpacas in the Halter Show.

 Chocolate Festival, Pinehurst (February 11)

 Organized by the women of Pinehurst United Methodist Church, the annual Chocolate Festival is a day for sweets and community bonding.
 Stock up on treats for your favorite Valentine while raising money for local Pinehurst-based charities that support women and children.

 Uncorked Wine and Rail Pairing Experience, Bryson City (February 11)

 What better way to spend Valentine’s Day weekend than with primo vino and choo-choos in Bryson City?
 The annual Uncorked Wine and Rail Pairing Experience on the Great Smoky Mountains Railroad is an experience of culinary delight.